 - Histogram dashboard

 24. Can TensorFlow be deployed onto a container architecture?

-Yes, TensorFlow can be used with containerization tools like Docker easily.
+Yes, TensorFlow can be easily used with containerization tools like Docker.
 The containerization tools alongside TensorFlow are mostly used to deploy various models that require text classification using convolutional neural networks.

 If you are looking forward to becoming an expert in TensorFlow and AI, make sure to check out Intellipaat’s AI Engineer Course.

 |Developed by Google

 ||Developed by Facebook